VirusTotal/yara-x/site/content/docs/api/c.md

 C and C++ are still among the most popular languages for systems programming and, the *lingua franca* for interoperability between languages.
-Without the posibility of talking to C/C++ code, YARA-X would never get serious adoption.
+Without the possibility of talking to C/C++ code, YARA-X would never get serious adoption.
 For this reason, we provide a C API that allows interacting with YARA-X from C/C++ programs.